arrseq/lightning_processor/readme.md

 Read information for how to write code for the processor, how to emulate, and more.

 ### License
-There is no official for this project.
+There is no license for this project.
 We own the code and you may clone, fork, or take the code as a copy and not face legal repricussions.

 ### Setting up your development environment
 <!-- TODO: Add OpenCL once it is used in the emulation core -->